jbshep/pydev/README.md

 # pydev

 This repository contains a script that BVU students can run to build a Python development environment quickly.
-By running the command below, the import script will accomplish the following:
+By running the command below (see [Usage](#usage)), the import script will accomplish the following:

 1. Setup a virtual environment.
 2. Install a Python toolset for linting, type-checking, and unit testing.